davesweb/laravel-bricklink-api/README.md

 }
 ```

-Example 2: Inject repository in your controller and use value objects and transformers:
+Example 2: Inject a repository in your controller and use value objects and transformers:
 ```php
 <?php